rfong/sustenance/bread/README.md

 + 500F-capable oven
 + baking sheets
 + large, wide vessel for mixing dough (I either use a wide metal mixing bowl or a clear 8-quart tub, both from the restaurant supply store)
++ bench scraper

+*necessary if you want to Follow A Recipe, but lots of home bakers just wing it*
 + kitchen scale with tare function
-+ bench scraper

-*useful, but can be improvised from other common kitchen implements*
+*useful, but easy to improvise from random kitchen implements*

 + reusable bowl wrap (I have a Bee's Wrap, which isn't remotely airtight, so I tie it down with a piece of paracord)
-+ parchment paper or 500F-resistant sheet liner (can also use cornmeal/semolina/grease)
++ parchment paper or 500F-resistant silicone sheet liner (can also use cornmeal/semolina, or grease although that has a higher chance of burning the bottom)
-+ Dutch oven (can also use combo cooker or some other upside-down oven-safe pot to trap steam if you don't have one)
++ Dutch oven (or can use a combo cooker or any other upside-down oven-safe pot to trap steam, or you can just steam the oven)
-+ shaped proofing vessel (can use floursack towels + mixing bowl, or banneton, etc)
++ shaped proofing vessel (can use floursack towels + mixing bowl, or banneton if you want that fancy look)
-+ cooling rack
++ cooling rack (I did fine without one for the first decade of baking and finally got myself one as a little treat)
 + probe thermometer

-I'm used to fudging water temperatures from brewing tea all the time, so I don't usually use a thermometer.
+I'm used to fudging water temperatures from brewing tea all the time, so I don't use a thermometer.
 For example, if I want 100-110F water for my yeast, I'll do about 40% boiling water + 60% fridge water, i.e. `(212*0.4) + (50*0.6) ~= 115`, and assume I've lost several degrees by transference into a room temperature container.
+You can also be less exact and dunk your hand straight into the water.
+If it feels hot but you can leave your hand in the water without active pain, then it's probably somewhere in the 90-110F range.